BHUMIKA-AGRAWAL/Grocery-Store-App/README.md

+Grocery Store App
+It is basically a grocery store app website which is connected to mysql workbench and Spring tool suit is used to write a code in java and by using postman data is been fetched.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.